-Can you give a short bio about yourself?
+Can you give us a short bio about yourself?

-Why did you decide to go into the STEM field?
+Why did you decide to go into STEM?

 I’ve always been very interested in nature.
 As a kid, I was always hanging out in the woods or the creek and observing nature and the plants and animals around me.
 My first time snorkeling was a 7th grade school field trip to Catalina Island, and that was the first time I had really gotten to see what was in the water around me in LA.
 Before that, I had seen nature programs about coral reefs but I didn’t know there was actually so much cool stuff right here in Southern California.
 Then when I was in high school, I began scuba diving and really fell in love with the ocean.
 After that, I knew I wanted a career where I could be in the ocean and study how kelp forests and the marine ecosystems work.